intro-gen-ai/Navy-ADMIN/README.md

 Ultimately, I decided to move away from this goal with the introduction of Custom GPT's launching in early November.
 The progress I made in terms of prompt engineering was still productive, however.
 Working on fine-tuning the prompts early in this project instilled a strong foundation for the eventual testing of my custom GPT later on.
 My discoveries in the early phases of prompt engineering allowed for more targeted testing of the custom GPT.

 #### Goal 2: Continuous user testing and feedback collection
 This goal was met.
 After fine-tuning the custom Navy Administrative Assistant Tool GPT, I was able to routinely receive feedback from my class advisor in Naval ROTC, who is a nuclear qualified naval officer with almost 9 years of experience in the United States Navy.
 Additionally, I met with a former naval officer attending the Owen School of Management to receive feedback on the tool.
 Both of these men directly worked with NAM write-ups and FITREP comments routinely throughout their careers.
-They were able to provide real-world example prompts for me the test the GPT.
+They were able to provide real-world example prompts for me to test the GPT.
 Additionally, they both offered specific areas for improvement to make my solution more practical.

 #### Goal 3/Metric 1: Reduction in administrative time
 Goal 3 and metric 1 both involve the central function of NAAT -- to reduce the amount of time naval officers spend on administrative tasks.
 With testing performed by two officers, the feedback I received indicated this goal was met.
 "This reduces a 20 minute process into a 5 minutes process" was the most poignant example of feedback I received, indicating that NAAT effectively reduces time on NAM write-ups and FITREPs.

-Address each of the goals, and assess each of the metrics.
-Include a statement on each on what you achieved or did not achieve, give support for your assessments.

 #### Metric 4: Manual vs. NAAT Documentation Reliability
 Even with weeks of continued testing and fine-tuning, the generated outputs of NAM write-ups and FITREP comments cannot be used without human interaction.
 This is mainly due to the limitations of ChatGPT, which will be discussed in further depth in the "Reflection on Learning" section below.
 The feedback I received on this tool is consistent -- NAAT is an effective middle-man for generating these documents, but human editing and revision is required before finalizing these write-ups.
 This was a result I anticipated at the beginning of this project.

 ## Reflection on Learning
-500-1000 words
-With this project being the culminating project of the semester, my generative artificial intelligence knowledge base has expanded vastly.
-One of the primary takeaways I've had throughout this process was the importance of prompt engineering.

-### Limitations
 Originally, I envisioned the final product of the NAAT to focus on comprehensive prompt documentation for naval officers utilizing GPT 3.5/4 for FITREP and award write-up drafting.
 However, the project evolved with OpenAI's launch of Custom GPTs, offering a unique opportunity to explore the potential of this new technology.

 Prior to this project, my understanding of AI, particularly generative AI, was limited.
 I had seen and experimented with ChatGPT prior, but in a limited capacity.
 At the time, perceived ChatGPT as a near-comprehensive solution, capable of significantly reducing human input after a single, well-crafted prompt.
 This project, however, was a practical foray into the realm of AI, challenging my preconceptions and broadening my understanding of its capabilities and limitations.